Broccoli is a brilliant green vegetable to add to your keto diet, and in this list we’ve got 13 of our favorite keto broccoli recipes for you.

 Even just a drizzle of extra virgin olive oil will make a difference.
 Combine this with a little acid like a squeeze of lemon to brighten things up, and a little salt of course.
 You could even add a little lemon zest, and maybe some crushed garlic for a really tasty side dish.

 My personal favorite way to coat broccoli (or kale, sprouts, or just about any greens really) is a combo of buttering the greens out of the pan, with a clove of crushed garlic, lemon zest, and finishing with plenty of grated parmesan – truly delicious!
-This is especially good with broccoli cooked in a griddle pan or broiled.
+This is especially good with broccoli cooked in a griddle pan or broiled. - Cooking Methods: This is the one that makes a huge difference.
+Boiling is just not the most exciting way to cook anything really.
+Steaming retain the most nutrition benefits, which is great if you like broccoli already.

 For those on the fence though, I really recommend cooking them with drier heat, like roasting, broiling or grilling in a griddle pan.